My favorite skill to teach toddlers?

 Teaching children about the sensations they might feel inside their bodies is a huge part of helping potty training progress quickly.
 This conversation can start while your child is still in diapers.
 When you go to change your child’s diaper, start to connect the dots.

-“Oh you’re wet; that means that you peed.
-Your body must have given you a signal it was time to pee just before it came out!”
+“Oh, you’re wet; that means that you peed.
+Your body must have signaled that it was time to pee just before it came out!”